 Yes.
-Membership allows class attendance on either campus.
+Membership allows class attendance at either location.

 OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June.
 Dues cover as many courses as can be scheduled, depending on space available.
 The fee is not pro-rated for members joining OLLI mid-year.

 Prospective OLLI members who are interested in joining or renewing their membership, but cannot afford to pay the full $125, can apply for a scholarship in exchange for performing some volunteer work for OLLI.
-A scholarship application form is available in the OLLI office.
-This information is kept strictly confidential.
-Please contact the OLLI office for more information.
+Please visit the Scholarship Fund page for more information.

 The OLLI program is geared to older adults with a flexible daytime schedule; however, consistent with SOU Nondiscrimination Policy, neither age, race, national origin, religion, sex, handicap or marital status are considerations with regard to OLLI membership.